Contents

 Specifies the caching method for the drive.
 Possible values are

-.
+writeback, or none.
 For the

-image format, choose
+qcow2 image format, choose

-if you care about performance.
+writeback if you care about performance.

-disables the host page cache and, therefore,
+none disables the host page cache and, therefore,

 is the safest option.
-Default is writethrough
+Default is writethrough.

 To simplify defining of block devices, QEMU understands several